World Cup Bracket 2018: Semi-Finals Matchups After Quarter-Final Results

 England and Croatia booked their places in the semi-finals of the 2018 FIFA World Cup in Russia after winning their respective quarter-final ties on Saturday.

 The day began with the Three Lions seeing off Sweden by a 2-0 scoreline in Samara.
-Harry Maguire and Dele Alli found the net as England powered past a well-organised team, but one lacking in enough firepower up top, despite goalkeeper Jordan Pickford putting in a fine display.
+Harry Maguire and Dele Alli found the net as England powered past a well-organised team, but one lacking in enough firepower up top despite goalkeeper Jordan Pickford putting in a fine display.

 England learned their last-four opponents when Croatia beat hosts Russia 4-3 on penalties at the Fisht Stadium in Sochi later in the day to complete the bracket: